-- 2.3.1 A licensee may not conduct any bingo, raffle, or other game of chance unless one of its designated games managers holds a current, valid games manager certificate issued by the Secretary of State. - (a) The Secretary of State may issue a games manager certificate to any individual who has successfully completed a games manager training program and passed a test. - (b) The Secretary of State may issue games manager certificates that are valid for the management of all licensed bingo-raffle activities or may issue a limited certificate valid only for licensed raffles. - (c) Each games manager must execute a games manager's oath on a form prescribed by the Secretary of State. - (d) A games manager certificate is valid for a period of four years from the date of issuance. - 2.3.2 The designated games manager must be continuously present during and for at least 30 minutes after a raffle drawing, a bingo occasion, or a bingo occasion-related pull tab game. - 2.4 Materials and notices that a licensee must post - 2.4.1 Constitution, statutes and rules.
-Each licensee must keep a current copy of the bingo-raffle constitutional provisions, the Bingo and Raffles Law, and rules at the location and during the time that an activity is held.
+- 2.3.1 A licensee may not conduct any bingo, raffle, or other game of chance until at least one of its designated games managers holds a current, valid games manager certificate issued by the Secretary of State as follows: - (a) The Secretary of State may issue a games manager certificate to any individual who has successfully completed a games manager training program and passed a test. - (b) The Secretary of State may issue games manager certificates that are valid for the management of all licensed bingo-raffle activities or may issue a limited certificate valid only for licensed raffles. - (c) Each games manager must execute a games manager's oath on a form prescribed by the Secretary of State. - (d) A games manager certificate is valid for a period of four years from the date of issuance, except that acertificate that is renewed in the six months prior to the expiration date is valid for a period of four years from the expiration date of the prior certificate. - 2.3.2 The designated games manager must be continuously present during and for at least 30 minutes after a raffle drawing, a bingo occasion, or a bingo occasion related pull tab game. - 2.4 Materials and notices that a licensee must post - 2.4.1 Constitution, Statutes and Rules.
+Each licensee must keep a current copy of the bingo-raffle constitutional provisions, statutes, and rules at the location and during the time that an activity is held.
 The licensee must show the law and rules to any person on demand. - (a) Before the start of the first bingo game, the licensee must inform the players in attendance, by posting or announcement, that the players may obtain copies of the Bingo and Raffles Law and rules from the Secretary of State's office.
-The notice must include the Secretary of State's address, phone number, and email address.
+The notice must include the Secretary of State's address and phone number. - (b) The licensee must post a sign stating that the games manager has a copy of the Bingo and Raffles Law and rules available for inspection.
+The licensee must use at least 12-point font and post the sign in a conspicuous location. - (c) The licensee must post any material as required by the Secretary of State from time to time. - 2.4.2 License.
+A licensee must post a copy of the license for all players to see until the conclusion of the occasion.